bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-adjustment-for-openshift-project-set.md

   This part might include references to pods or objects you haven't mentioned before.
 Even if you're asking for more quota to run more frontend application pods, you might find that your database pods are using up more resources than they need.
 Explain why you can't reduce the resource allocation of these other pods, or try doing that before asking for more quota.
 For more information on quotas, see [OpenShift project resource quotas](../automation-and-resiliency/openshift-project-resource-quotas.md).

-* Before we move forward with your quota change request, expect to discuss with the Platform Team ways to optimize your application within your current quota.
+* Before we move forward with your quota change request, expect to discuss with the Platform Services team ways to optimize your application within your current quota.
 We usually don't approve quota requests without trying to make the existing quota work first.
 The more details you provide in your initial request, the shorter this conversation is likely to be!

   If you need help answering this question [check these examples](#examples-of-answers).